MMMikeM/DND-Campaign/project/rules/5-spells.md

 Characters **know** a set number of Spells, representing the magical effects they have mastered.
 Unlike some systems, you don't prepare spells daily—your known spells are always available to you.

+Your four starting spells form the core of your magical repertoire, representing the foundational concepts your character has mastered.
+Character progression primarily focuses on enhancing these core spells through Spell Points and Enhancements (see Section 7).
+While your character may rarely learn entirely new spells through specific feats or unique narrative opportunities, the emphasis of this system is on deepening mastery over breadth of effects.

 ### Starting Spells

 At 1st level, you know **four Spells** determined as follows: